lucas874/swarm-composition-artifact/README.md

 * Consider not using cargo test for subscription size things.
 THINK it's fine.
 Just redirect and monitor as now.
 DONE
 * Remove progress prints in rust code DONE
 * Check that perf bench has the right number of files.
 Checked that output csv has 5 for short or 455 lines for long.
 DONE
+* TEst if everythin works with redirecting stderr to log file so like make rust code not work see if stack trace logged etc. DONE dsa
+* add more logging so that we can se how/if something goes wrong. look at tracing.
+DONE, unless current amout of logging is not enough.
+Ask if it is. dsa
+* DONE.
+Using cargo build --release -all-targets Make build time shorter possibly, when running kick-the-tires?
+Building more things in dockerfile what does criterion run and what does npm run build build?
+	- Say this make take a minute...
+* Mount things, have a look at https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/jolie/lemma2jolie build script.
+* Check that everything with machines went ok. e.g. by redirecting stderr of machines to some file and then checking if empty or nonexisting.
+* checkmarks etc.
+* Consider zipping old criterion folder and old benchmark sub size folder if invoked again.
+* Test new things -- checking the existence of process -- by introducing errors to rust code.
+Hoping it will fail, send trace to stdout, move on report error to user and store stderr in file.
+* For mounting: consider mounting folders containing demos and the ones containing results.
+But not the ones with machine-check and runner source code because shadows.
+Might become weird?
+    - But shipping it with source code for those libraries and say that to observe changes in container you must rebuild the container

 #### Other
 * You may assume bash.
 Try with mounting.
 May assume that we can hand in a readme and the artifact itself.